Spectory/sql_dev/README.md

 ```

 ##### Where
-The SQL WHERE clause is used to specify a condition while fetching the data from single table or joining with multiple tables.
+The WHERE clause is used to specify a condition while fetching the data from single table or joining with multiple tables.

 ```Ruby
   Student.where('age < 30')